hkiyomaru/house-prices/README.md

 ## Development Environment

 This is my development environment.
+I have not make sure that this program works well in other environment.

 * OS: Ubuntu14.04
 * Language: Python3.5.2